 - The exams will take place using the MS Teams platform.

-participate in the exams you should become a member in one of the
+participate in the exams you should become a member of the team

-- The deadline for becoming a member of the appropriate team is 12/9.
+- The deadline for becoming a member of the team is 31/1.

 - To take the exam you should join in the respective MS Teams meeting that will be scheduled at the exam date.